XGraphKhipu/haarpcache/README.md

 2013/02/09

-* Cache dinamico e inteligente.
+* Cache dynamic and intelligent.
-* Plugins editados, para funcionamiento inteligente.
+* Update of plugins for the smart operation.
-* Multi disco
+* Multi disc
-* Bloqueo de publicidad en www.youtube.com.
+* Blocking advertising to Youtube.
-* Cache de Youtube en html5.
+* Cache of videos in html5 for Youtube.

-Fork creado por
+Fork created by

 Manolo Canales